Since car insurance can be expensive, many drivers only buy the minimum coverage required by state laws. Just enough coverage to drive legally.

 Although it varies by city and state, on average you can expect to pay around 5 percent of your annual car insurance premium for the coverage.
 You should really only consider skipping it if you can’t afford insurance with it on your policy.

-But it is recommended to have since you would be covered for medical expenses and/or damage to your car without having to pay out of pocket after an accident.
+You should have it since it covers your medical expenses and/or damage to your car without having to pay out of pocket after an accident.

 Uninsured vs underinsured